-Our venues and time schedule can accommodate a total of 32 entered teams within our six age divisions for the 2017 tournament.
+Our venues and time schedule can accommodate a total of 32 entered teams within our 7 age divisions.
 Divisions are 4, 5, 6 or 8 teams.
 All team entries are on a first come, first served basis.

-If we cannot enter your team your entry fee and uniform deposit will be promptly refunded.
+If we cannot enter your team your entry fee will be promptly refunded.

 The Masters Basketball Association, Inc. reserves the right to refuse any entry and has the final decision on all team entries.

 What is the Team Entry Fee?

 $625 per team.

 There is a nominal player fee of $10 per player.
 This will not increase for 5 years (until 2024, if even)

 Every team is guaranteed to play a minimum of 3 games.
 We try to limit one game per day, but you may have a double based on division.
 Our goal is for you to leave Sunday and feel like you played a lot!

 How are teams bracketed and how does my team advance?

 In a 4-team division, you play each team in the division once in preliminary play.
 The top 2 teams play for championship (1st and Runner Up), the other two teams play for 3rd and 4th place.